 Any item that is constructed with plated materials or has a soft/delicate gemstone should always be gently polished with a polishing cloth made specifically for the metal.
 If the gem is pearl or something soft be careful to avoid the gem as best you can and never use a polishing cloth that has any kind of strong pumice in it.
 Sterling silver filled should also be polished with a polishing cloth.

 Sterling Silver may be polished in an ultrasonic machine, a silver liquid or many other silver polishing techniques as long as the silver doesn't have a special finish, but if a piece of jewelry has a gemstone it changes how to care for it.
 You can polish it with a gentle polishing cloth or look for a silver cleaner made for the type of gemstone you have.
 If it is a pearl, opal or other soft material, a cloth is best.
-Many jewelers suggest that just wearing your silver will keep it shiny and although that is usually the case, some people have very acidic oil in their skin and this can have the opposite effect, especially when you get sweaty.
-If it gets tarnished you can polish it out usually.
-Lastly when we say wear it to keep it shiny, that doesn't include wearing it in the shower, the ocean,pond or the pool.
+Many jewelers suggest that just wearing your silver will keep it shiny and although that is commonly the case, some people have very acidic oil in their skin and this can have the opposite effect, especially when you get sweaty.
+If it gets tarnished you can polish it out.
+Lastly when we say wear it to keep it shiny, that doesn't include wearing it in the shower, in the ocean, the pond or the pool.
 It may not harm it, but just be aware it can cause a patina or removal of a special finish.
-This is especially important if the item has a gemstone as many gems are greatly affected by chemicals and water.
+This is especially important if the item has a gemstone, as many gems are greatly affected by chemicals and water.

-Gold, whether it is gold filled or pure only needs to be gently polished very infrequently with either a soft plain cloth or a polishing cloth made for gold.
+Gold, whether it is gold filled or pure only needs to be gently polished very infrequently with either a soft plain cloth or a polishing liquid made for gold.
 Rose Gold is the same, however please note that Rose gold will darken very slowly over time to create a deeper rose color which is normally desired, but if you wish it to stay a softer shade you may polish it as instructed above.
 As always if your piece has a gemstone be sure that any liquid cleaners are safe for your gem.

 I hope this article will help you to take care of your precious artisan jewelry and my best advice to you is to know what you're buying so you can keep it beautiful for years to come.